Michael McFadyen's Scuba Diving - Henry Head

 a common sea dragon

-The NSW National Parks and Wildlife Service used to run guided tours through the fortifications during the school holidays but it no longer appears to do them.
+The NSW National Parks and Wildlife Service used to run guided tours through the fortifications during the school holidays but it no longer appears to do them as the Liberal government in the mid 2010s has totally disseminated the staffing and funding.
 I can recommend these tours as a great way to learn more about our cultural history if they ever resume.

 As well, there are a couple of rarer species to be seen.
-The common sea dragon (which did not use to be all that common in Botany Bay but from the mid-1990s is almost in plague proportions) can be found quite easily on the sandy bottom off Henry Head.
+The common sea dragon (which did not use to be all that common in Botany Bay but from the mid-1990s for about 10 years was almost in plague proportions) can be found quite easily on the sandy bottom off Henry Head.
 In addition, red indianfish are found in the same area.
 You will have to look carefully to find them but they are nearly always to be found.

 This dive can either be done as an anchored dive or as a drift dive.
 If anchoring, line up with the large concrete section on the cliff face and run in using your depth sounder.
 The GPS spot of S34° 00' 04.4" E151° 14' 11.0" (using AUS66 as a datum - read my GPS Page if you do not know what this means) will put you in a good spot.
 When the depth comes up indicating a wall, drop anchor.
 The alternative is to drift dive on an incoming tide, more about this in a couple of paragraphs.
 You do not need to be too accurate, you can anchor anywhere off the point.

-If you are anchored on the top of the reef (10 metres), drop over the wall (to 15-7 metres) and head right to the reef edge.
+If you are anchored on the top of the reef (10 metres), drop over the wall (to 15-17 metres) and head right to the reef edge.
 The depth here will be 23 metres (it gets to 27 metres to the east and out a bit).
 Follow the reef edge to the west, past the isolated boulders that you will see either on the edge or a bit off it.
 The rocks here are covered with a prolific cover of sponges, sea squirts, ascidians, gorgonias and other fixed life.
 This is very colourful.
-Look under all the small overhangs for interesting fish.
-You may see eastern blue devilfish and are certain to see cuttlefish all over.
-In between the boulders, look for common sea dragons, there are many to see normally.

 |A red Indianfish at Bare Island|